This Web Page is: King Edward's School (Last revised 1/2/09)

 of my subjects and it was becoming evident that unless something dramatic was

-remedying this position must be given to Mr G. Cooper.
-A quiet man of infinite patience, he
+for remedying this position must be given to Mr G. Cooper.
+A quiet man of infinite patience, he regularly

-regularly sat down at an empty desk by me and explained things repeatedly until
+sat down at an empty desk by me and explained things repeatedly until I had

-be grateful for his work in getting me through ‘O’ level, although some boys
+grateful for his work in getting me through ‘O’ level, although some boys had

 After my third year games ceased to